Avg. Base Hourly Rate (AUD)

-The average hourly pay for a Nanny in Australia is AU$22.09.
+The average hourly pay for a Nanny is AU$24.82 in 2023

 A nanny is a professional worker who cares for a person’s child or children in their home.
 These individuals are usually highly trained in the field and many times have earned their early childhood credentials.
 Many nannies today are both male and female and usually range in age from early 20s to 60s.
-These hired professionals usually take on roles as either a night or day nanny.
-A night nanny helps families who have newborn children and need help adjusting to being new parents.
-Their role may…Read more

 - Work in a private home providing childcare, supervising children, keeping children entertained, and upholding family rules.

 - Prepare children's meals, clean up after the children, do some of the family's shopping, and perform light housekeeping.

 - Ensure children's health and safety and care for illnesses.